FatlindJashari1/Bank-App/bank-app/#Bank-App.md

 #Bank-App

-Bank App is a modern and user-friendly web application designed to simulate basic banking operations.
+Is a modern and user-friendly web application designed to simulate basic banking operations.
 It allows users to manage accounts, view balances, and perform simple transactions in a clean and intuitive interface.
 This project was built to practice frontend development skills and real-world app structure.